mostafaghonem/recon/README.md

 - Do the last steps in setting up `local.env` file but change the `DB_PORT` to `27017`

 - Happy coding via `npm run local`/ debug mode by `F5`

+### Configuration environment

+#### ADMIN CREDENTIALS

+- ADMIN_PHONE: is the admin login phone number and must to be a valid mobile
+- ADMIN_PASSWORD: is the admin login password